Thank you for visiting our website.

-The Health Workers Hall of Fame Association is one of the most exciting new development of the 21st century.
+The Health Workers Hall of Fame is one of the most exciting new development of the 21st century, that was created to usher in a new era of national respect and appreciation for Health Workers.

-We are the only Association of its kind, delivering the highest value, relevancy and need solutions that expedite Extinguishing Burnout Syndrome (EBS), through the latest innovation in business health science that delivers healthifying solutions and restoration.
+We are the only Association of its kind, delivering the highest value, relevancy and need solutions that:

 Awards Presentation and Procedures

-Awards are presented during the Association Awards Luncheon at the annual Hall of Fame Inductee Ceremony in July, to afford maximum national visibility to award recipients by their peers.
+Awards are presented during our annual Hall of Fame Inductee Ceremony in November 2021, to afford maximum national visibility to award recipients by their peers.

 Committee on Awards

-The Health Workers Hall of Fame Association Award Committee consists of board members.
+The Health Workers Hall of Fame Award Committee consists of board members.

 They review the Awards Program for continuous improvement, and make program changes and recommendations to the Board of Directors.